evkonradi/scheduler/README.md

 # Page preview

-This is the preview of the initial page of the quiz:
+This is the preview of the initial page:
 <img src="PagePreview.JPG">